Attested: (1) Caesar Cantium; Strabo Καντιον

 Name origin: PIE *kan-tho- ‘rim, edge, corner’.

-Notes: It has been argued that this root developed from a more basic *(s)kamb- ‘to bend’ (the likely root of several early names in Camb- etc, and of the English word hump).
-Therefore it is argued that Latin canthus ‘iron wheel rim’, Dutch or Norwegion kant ‘edge’, English cantle, etc, gained their T from the word being used by Celtic speakers – not convincing, because Greek κανθος ‘corner of eye, rim of wheel’ was in use way too early (Aristotle, Homer, etc).
+Notes: It has been argued that this root developed from a more basic *(s)kamb- ‘to bend’ (the likely root of several early names in Camb- etc, and of the English word hump), and therefore that Latin canthus ‘iron wheel rim’, Dutch or Norwegion kant ‘edge’, English cantle, etc, gained their T from the word being used by Celtic speakers – not convincing, because Greek κανθος ‘corner of eye, rim of wheel’ was in use way too early (Aristotle, Homer, etc).
+Woolf (2018) argued that the name Hengest was invented in Kent to anglicise Latin canterius ‘gelding’ and also noted the name Cantiorix on an inscription in Wales.